A Synergy Scoring Filter for Unsupervised Anomaly Detection with Noisy Data: Experiments

 Table \ref{tab:comparison} presents the experimental results of various state-of-the-art (SOTA) models on the fully unsupervised Real-IAD benchmark.
 As shown in the table, noise addition in our comparative methods significantly impairs their performance, with degradation accelerating as the noise ratio increases.
 SoftPatch, which employs a patch-filtering mechanism designed for FUAD, maintains an advantage, though it still experiences a substantial performance drop.
 The proposed SSFilter performs slightly worse than its baseline model, Dinomaly, in noiseless settings.
 This performance gap is partly due to the filtering mechanism, which discards some normal samples, and partly due to adjustments made to improve training efficiency.
 Specifically, we configured the backbone as ViT-S instead of ViT-B, the default in Dinomaly, and reduced the MLP ratio from 4.0 to 1.0.
 These changes reduced the training time of SSFilter$_{256224}$ to approximately match that of standard Dinomaly.
 While this setup enhanced training and inference speed, it also reduced representation capability.
+Table \ref{tab:effectiveness} presents a detailed comparison of complexity, while Table \ref{tab:ab_key} compares performance at the same complexity level as the baseline method (i.e., the first row of Table \ref{tab:ab_key}).

 In addition, SoftPatch, based on PatchCore, also experienced performance degradation compared to its baseline in noise-free settings due to the discard mechanism, underscoring the importance of data-efficient models.
 At low noise levels (0.1 and 0.2), SSFilter avoids a steep performance drop; in SSFilter$_{448392}$, performance under low noise levels even surpasses that in noise-free settings.
 As noise levels increase, SSFilter's advantage becomes more pronounced, maintaining robust performance even at a noise setting of 0.4.
 For SSFilter$_{256224}$, the original feature map size is limited to $16^2$, meaning that the interpolated high-resolution feature map provides only coarse anomaly localization, resulting in suboptimal localization performance.
 Nonetheless, its anomaly detection performance remains comparable to that of SSFilter${_{448392}}$.